YangHanlin/PyQt5-Demo/README.md

 - Opening text and image files;

-  There are already some files prepared for test:
+  There are already some files prepared for testing:

   - `misaka.c.txt`: A simple C program styled as one of the Misaka Sisters, originally taken from IOCCC 2013;
-  - `misaka-mikoto.png`: A screenshot from *A Certain Magical Index* E8, showing Kamijo Toma’s sister in Misaka Mikoto’s appearance.
+  - `misaka-mikoto.png`: A screenshot from *A Certain Magical Index* E15 (*Angel Fall*), showing Kamijo Toma’s sister in Misaka Mikoto’s appearance.

 - Downloading simple files from the Internet.

 ## Launching

-To launch this demo, you need have Python and Pip installed, and run the command below:
+To launch this demo, you need to have Python and Pip installed, and run the commands below:

 ```bash
 pip install -r requirements.txt